lkurlandski/ActiveLearning/README.md

 Pylint can identify errors in your code and provide other useful feedback.
 Consider addressing some of pylint's suggestions
 - pylint myfile.py

+Run the unit tests to make sure you did not break anything.
+Edit and add new unit tests if required.
+- pytest tests